DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 ```

 The difference between SIGINT and SIGTERM is a bit philosophical.
-A SIGINT is usually an signal from a user requesting immediate interruption, while SIGTERM is usually a termination request by a system service (or script).
+A SIGINT is usually a signal from a user requesting immediate interruption, while SIGTERM is usually a termination request by a system service (or script).

 If you are a regular user and you need to interrupt a process, you should send a SIGINT by pressing `^C`.
 If you write a system script that needs to terminate certain processes, you should send a SIGTERM.

 Note that the fact that a process can catch a SIGINT or SIGTERM is not a bug, but a feature.
-For example a process might choose to perform some cleanup upon receiving a SIGINT (or SIGTERM), which is often a good idea.
+For example, a process might choose to perform some cleanup upon receiving a SIGINT (or SIGTERM), which is often a good idea.

 The **SIGKILL** (signal kill) is the "impolite" version of a SIGTERM.
-This signal can't be caught by the process.
+This signal cannot be caught by the process.
-This means that process will be terminated immediately (by the operating system).
+This means that the process will be terminated immediately (by the operating system).

 You should send a SIGKILL as a last resort if the process ignores your more polite requests to die.
 You can send a SIGKILL using e.g. `kill -SIGKILL $PID`.